DragonRidersUnite/book/src/02-player-movement.md

 We moved the width and height of the player into variables so that they're easier to reference and reuse.
 Boom.
 We need those to do some math on the boundaries too.
 There's a general programming idea out there known as Don't Repeat Yourself (DRY).
 As soon as you have a piece of code, especially a number, that represents a value and is used multiple times, put it in a variable.
 This makes its intent clear as to what it represents and makes it easier to change.
 Win-win.

 Here's the good stuff.
-We check the boundary for the x axis:
+We check the boundary for the x-axis:

 ``` ruby
 {{#include code/chapter_02/app/main.rb:20:26}}